Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/dlp-conditions-and-exceptions.md

 - Las excepciones definen qué excluir.
 - Las acciones definen lo que sucede como consecuencia de la condición o excepción que se cumple

 La mayoría de las condiciones y excepciones tienen una propiedad que admite uno o varios valores.
-Por ejemplo, si la directiva DLP se aplica a Exchange correos electrónicos, la condición **El remitente** es requiere el remitente del mensaje.
+Por ejemplo, si la directiva DLP se aplica a los correos electrónicos de Exchange, la condición **El remitente** es requiere el remitente del mensaje.
 Algunas condiciones tienen dos propiedades.
 Por ejemplo, la condición **Un encabezado de mensaje incluye cualquiera de estas palabras** requiere una propiedad que especifique el campo de encabezado del mensaje y una segunda propiedad que especifique el texto que hay que buscar en el campo de encabezado.
 Algunas condiciones o excepciones no tienen ninguna propiedad.
 Por ejemplo, la condición **Attachment is password protected** simplemente busca datos adjuntos en los mensajes protegidos con contraseña.

 Las acciones suelen necesitar propiedades adicionales.
 Por ejemplo, cuando la regla de directiva DLP redirige un mensaje, debe especificar a dónde se redirige el mensaje.
 <!-- Some actions have multiple properties that are available or required.
 For example, when the rule adds a header field to the message header, you need to specify both the name and value of the header.
 When the rule adds a disclaimer to messages, you need to specify the disclaimer text, but you can also specify where to insert the text, or what to do if the disclaimer can't be added to the message.
 Typically, you can configure multiple actions in a rule, but some actions are exclusive.
 For example, one rule can't reject and redirect the same message.-->